Launched fifty years ago, we examine the fifth best selling car of all time.

 The Escort once again demonstrated Ford’s product planning nous, hitting the sweet-spot of the market, becoming (for better or worse) part of the streetscape for three decades.
 By 1998 the nameplate may have become a spent force but over six iterations, more than twenty million were produced worldwide.

-Meanwhile, the fourth-generation Focus is due to make its debut any day, yet its second-violin status to the mighty Golf is already cast in tablet.
+Meanwhile, as the fourth-generation Focus is due to make its debut any day, its second-violin status to the mighty Golf is already cast in tablet.
 With Ford’s European operations back in red ink, and its medium-term future increasingly in doubt, the Blue Oval desperately needs another Escort-sized hit.